With a rail network stretching more than 200,000 km and expanding every day, Europe is a paradise for train travel.

 The rail pass is available to both European residents and non-Europeans who are legal residents.
 You can board most trains by showing staff your Interrail pass on your phone and prices start from €185 for two or more countries.

-There are different pass options available, but global pass holders - the type of ticket offered in the sale - can visit more than 40,000 destinations in 33 different countries.
+There are different pass options available, with global pass holders allowed to visit more than 40,000 destinations in 33 different countries.

 All of the journeys below can be done on an Interrail global pass.